 All types of distributed energy resources (DERs) with modern power electronics will help stabilize the grid during periods of high demand.
-The newest standards require that DERs like solar, wind or battery storage remain connected during grid events, rather than turning off and letting the power company stabilize the grid on their own, which was previously “standard operating procedure”.
+The newest standards require that DERs like solar, wind, or battery storage remain connected during grid events, rather than turning off and letting the power company stabilize the grid on their own, which was previously “standard operating procedure”.
 Distributed wind turbines are especially useful because the wind blows day and night providing a 24hr power capability unmatched by solar.

 What is Distributed Wind Energy?

-Distributed Wind is the practice of installing small(er) wind turbines close to the point of energy consumption; like at a farm, home site, school, or community..
+Distributed wind is the practice of installing small scale wind energy systems close to the point of energy consumption; like at a farm, home site, school, or community..
 Even while remaining connected to the grid, every bit of power generated on-site by a distributed wind turbine strengthens the grid by eliminating the need to transport power long distances.
-Excess power generated by the turbine that is not used on site is sent back to the grid and powers anything nearby that is connected to the grid.
+Excess power generated by the turbine that is not used on-site is sent back to the grid and powers anything nearby that is connected to the grid.
 This benefits the whole community.

 Second, you need to work through a sometimes-challenging local permitting application.
 But don’t worry, a certified installer can help you through this process and the Distributed Wind Energy Association is working tirelessly to improve the burdensome and inconsistent permitting process for wind turbines throughout the US.

-Rescue the Grid with Distributed Wind
+Mitigate Power Grid Disruptions with Distributed Wind

-How can Distributed Wind help Texas?
+How can distributed wind help Texas?
 Let’s take a look at the Texas electricity grid right now as it continues to recover.
 A snapshot of Texas’s electricity grid outage at the time of this writing is captured (top) along with a wind resource assessment designed for distributed wind turbines.